 The draft Housing Element was available for public review on the Mendocino County Planning and Building Services (PBS) Housing Element website at www.mendocinocounty.org/government/planning-building-services/plans/housingelement, and at County offices.
 Additionally, public participation was encouraged and welcomed at a Planning Commission hearing on October 17, 2019.
+Recorded video feed of the meeting can be found on the County of Mendocino's YouTube page for both the Planning Commission and Board of Supervisors Hearings.

 Appendix A contains greater detail on the community input provided at meetings, at a Planning Commission hearing and submitted by mail and email.